Defunct Lights Along Monal Route Leave 9km Curvy Track In Darkness - UrduPoint

 Ijaz Ahmed, a motorcyclist from Rawalpindi, said in his opinion, two wheelers were more prone to accidents on the route along Daman-i-Koh as motorists coming from opposite side use high beams, creating more visibility problem due to darkness on the road.

-He also urged for early restoration of the out-of-order lights for public safety.
+He also urged for early restoration of the out-of-order lights for public safety under its newly launched initiative of the Light up Islamabad, aimed at restoring beauty of the capital city .

 A foreign visitor said his dream came true as he finally visited the place after waiting for this day for last couple of days, but he regretted that the place was deprived of the major facility needed for the tourists' safety.